johnatasjmo/platformsh-development-workflow/working-with-code.md

 * Go to bitbucket and create a pull request
 * Approve pull request
-* Merge the pull request on bitbucket and platform will deploy changes on platform.sh and rebuild
+* Merge the pull request on bitbucket
-* Test that branch works
-* On local, delete the branch and push changes to bitbucket, this will make the branch to be deleted in platform

-### Delete a branch

 On local machine, the following code force deletes a local branch and pushes to bitbucket